-These are the basics for the Thailand divorce agreement.
+What does the Thailand divorce agreement entail?
+These are the basics for the divorce agreement.
 During a divorce process, some issues on marriage have to be settled by the divorcing couple such as: child custody, allotment of marital property, provisions on spousal alimony and child support.
 A Thailand Divorce Agreement is a contract between divorcing couples who have agreed to settle their issues regarding marital property division, including child custody and support, prior to being granted the divorce.

 Thailand Divorce Agreement

 In most countries, this contract is known as the settlement agreement.
 Not only does it settle issues on the division of child custody and marital property, but may also contain provisions for spousal support and alimony, including child support.
 It is advisable to hire a Thailand divorce lawyer to draft a divorce agreement.

 Thailand divorce agreements serve as a legal arrangement on all the rights and privileges of each spouse after being granted the divorce.
 This contract addresses all the after-marital issues including the living arrangement of the child and which one gets custody.
 This arrangement will divide marital property and decide on the amount of financial support as for the spouse and child.
 The power of the Divorce Agreement binds the divorcing couple, the administrators and executors, assigns and their heirs.